arogozhnikov/python3_with_pleasure/README.md

 ## Explicit difference between 'true division' and 'floor division'

-For data science this is definitely a handy change (but not for system programming, I believe)
+For data science this is definitely a handy change

 ```python
 data = pandas.read_csv('timing.csv')